Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 ```diff
 +Two options added to ease the alanine_scanning calculations
 ```
-`mutant` Define if the mutation will be make in receptor or ligand.
+`mutant` Define whether the mutation will be perform in receptor or ligand.
 Allowed values are: receptor, rec, ligand or lig in any capitalization (Default = receptor or REC)

 `mutant_res` Define the specific residue that is going to be mutated.
 Use the following format CHAIN:RESNUM (eg: 'A:350').